oracle/weblogic-kubernetes-operator/documentation/4.0/content/security/domain-security/pod-and-container.md

     - ALL
 ```

-On OpenShift environments, the operator omits the `runAsUser` and `runAsGroup` elements.
+On OpenShift environments, the operator omits the `runAsUser` element.

 Customers can [configure pod and container generation](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/domain-resource/#domain-and-cluster-spec-elements)
 for WebLogic Server instances using the `serverPod` element in the Domain resource.
 If specified, the operator will use the